 In recent times Sydneysiders have become a bit spoiled for choice when it comes to craft beer, but it wasn't always that way.
 In fact, it wasn't so long ago that you could count the number of quality beer venues in the CBD on your fingers and still have a couple of spare digits.
 One of the few places that's long been on the front line in the city's battle for better beer is Hart's Pub.

-Slowly but surely, the good burghers of Sydney are waking up to the wonders of craft beer.
-And among those that's been on the front line of the battle for years is Harts Pub.
-The spiritual home of Rocks Brewing Company - which now has its own state-of-the-art brewing facility in the suburb of Alexandria - is an oasis where you can relax in the knowledge the bar's well stocked with beery goodness.
+Tucked just off to the south-east side of the Harbour Bridge, the spiritual home of the Rocks Brewing Company - which has its own state-of-the-art brewing facility a few kilometres away in the suburb of Alexandria - is an inner city oasis where you can relax in the knowledge the bar's well stocked with beery goodness.